it-at-m/signalo/README.md

     git clone https://github.com/it-at-m/signalo.git
 ```

-2. Clone the required [gauge library](https://github.com/Magnus987/better-gauge-android/tree/Signalo) and import it into your project structure.
+2. Clone the required [gauge library](https://github.com/Magnus987/better-gauge-android/tree/Signalo) and copy the "gaugelibrary" folder it into your root project structure.

-3. Change the App ID in `build.gradle.kts` to your own.
+3. If you like, change the App ID in `build.gradle.kts` to your own.

 4. Open the project in your preferred IDE, sync Gradle, and build.
 ## Documentation